 SCW is accountable not only to the communities we serve, but also to our generous donors.
 Transparency is critical to SCW's success.
 We'd like to make it easy for you to view our tax documents so that you can see where your money is going.

-In 2002, Schools for the Children of the World became a Non-profit, 501(c)3 organization in the United States.
-The organization was founded by both Dr. William DeJong and Charles Newman.
-To this day, DeJong and Newman have been donating the administrative support to SCW.
-Both Bill and Chuck travel extensively in support of SCW, collaborating with national and local governments, gaining support of donors, and leading assessment and volunteer teams on projects.
+In 2003, SCW was formally established as a nonprofit 501(c)(3) organization in the United States, co-founded by Dr. William DeJong and Charles Newman.
+Since its founding, DeJong and Newman have generously provided administrative support, continuing to travel extensively in support of SCW’s mission — collaborating with national and local governments, securing donor support, and leading assessment and volunteer teams.

-In 2003-2004, SCW became involved in developing the nationwide facility master plan for Honduras.
-It was developed on behalf of the Ministry of Education and was led by Matthew DeJong and Amanda Holycross.
-The plan involved assessing over 11,000 schools in the country and creating a national database and website, along with design standards for future schools in Honduras.
+Between 2003 and 2004, SCW played a leading role in developing a nationwide facilities master plan for Honduras, commissioned by the Ministry of Education.
+This effort, led by Matthew DeJong and Amanda Holycross, involved assessing over 11,000 schools, establishing a national database and website, and setting design standards for future school construction across the country.

-In 2006, SCW: Canada was formed.
-A recognized non-profit organization in Canada, it was co-founded by Doug Allen and Ron McKnight.
-Run solely by Canadian volunteers, SCW: Canada has a very active board of directors and continues to fulfill the overall mission of Schools for the Children of the World.
+In 2006, SCW: Canada was formed as a registered nonprofit organization.
+Co-founded by Doug Allen and Ron McKnight, SCW: Canada operates entirely through the efforts of dedicated volunteers and an active board of directors, remaining steadfast in fulfilling the mission of Schools for the Children of the World.